kristynrb/PFNP/README.md

 - Each day **begins at 10:00 am EDT** and will end at 5:00 pm EDT.
 - We will take a lunch break from 1 - 2 pm EDT.
-- We will take 10 minute breaks throughout the day to stretch, get drinks, etc. Please **be prompt** in returning on the agreed upon time.
+- We will take 10 minute breaks throughout the day to stretch, get drinks, etc. Please **be prompt** in returning at the agreed upon time.

 ## Thursday, 8 September
 _10 am – 5 pm EDT_